2025–26 Coupe de France Féminine

-The 2025–26 Coupe de France Féminine is the upcoming 25th season of the annual Coupe de France féminine, a knockout cup competition for women's football teams in France, The competition is organised by the French Football Federation (FFF).
+The 2025–26 Coupe de France Féminine was the 25th season of the annual Coupe de France Féminine, a knockout cup competition for women's football teams in France, organised by the French Football Federation (FFF).

-Paris FC are the defending champions having defeated rivals PSG 5–4 on penalties after a scoreless draw in the final of the previous season.
+Paris FC were the defending champions having defeated rivals PSG 5–4 on penalties after a scoreless draw in the final of the previous season.
+However, they were unable to retain the title after being eliminated by PSG in the semi-finals.
+Meanwhile, OL Lyonnes returned to the final for the first time since 2023 and went on to secure a record-extending 11th title with a victory over PSG in the final.